dailybruin/interactive.2014.wake-of-the-storm/chapter-1/her-second-chance.md

 byline: Story by Katie Shepherd, photos by Neil Bedi, graphics by Byron Lutz
 featured_image: story/her-second-chance-1.jpg
 cover: story/her-second-chance-1.jpg
 cover_caption: Nerissa Cumpio sits in the recovery room of her newly built birth center, which was partially supported by UCLA student donations, 10 months after Typhoon Yolanda.
-(Photo by Neil Bedi)
 story_location: Tanauan, Philippines
 story_location_map: inset-map-tanauan.jpg
 image:
     - url: story/her-second-chance-4.jpg
       caption: Nerissa Cumpio and her husband lived in a tent after their home was destroyed in Typhoon Yolanda.
 The tent still stands on their property, serving as a storage unit as they rebuild their lives, home and clinic.
-(Photo by Neil Bedi)
     - url: story/her-second-chance-3.jpg
       caption: The new birth clinic was sponsored by several aid agencies, including Global Giving which received money from the UCLA community in the months following the storm.
-(Photo by Neil Bedi)
     - url: story/her-second-chance-2.jpg
       caption: Nerissa Cumpio points out her newly built facility to guests at the clinic’s grand opening on Sept.
 16. The birth clinic provides midwifery services and preventative care for free.
-(Photo by Neil Bedi)
 ---

 TANAUAN, Philippines — Only the floor of the clinic was left, surrounded by wet piles of rubble left after several 16-foot waves devastated the coastal town.